-The sequence diagrams of UC 1.1 and UC1.2, thoroughly described in "D2.5-System Architecture v2", are illustrated in Figure 6 and Figure 7, respectively.
+The sequence diagrams of UC 1.1 and UC1.2, thoroughly described in "D2.5-System Architecture v2" and updated during Working Groups meetings (WG1 and WG2) are illustrated in Figure 9 and Figure 10, respectively.
 Each arrow represents a data flow (exchange) and has a number.
 Those numbers will be referenced in the following data exchange descriptions.